Free Trade and Foreign Aid - Who Wins and Who Loses?

 communities, and states within a country.
 And the same is pretty obvious for trade

 between the "developed" countries.
-But too often we extrapolate this knowledge to trade
+But we too often extrapolate this thinking to the

 For example, say we send medical people and medicines to countries that lack these